What is My House Worth?

 But the recovery wasn’t consistent.
 Some areas of the UK have hardly recovered at all while others have surged ahead.
 This has increased the disparity of house prices between regions, counties and even in the same towns and cities.
 This makes it harder to estimate any property price, which in turn makes it harder to sell your house quickly.

 Besides that there are considerable uncertainties in the UK at the moment.
 Companies and institutions don’t know exactly what’s going to happen in the run up to Brexit and there’s associated political uncertainty.
+This is one of the reasons we have seen a steep increase in assisted house sales enquiries at UK PCB.

 The result is that companies are less keen to risk expansion and create more jobs.
 People are only moving home if it’s absolutely necessary, so the number of property transactions is low.
 This means fewer transactions to base property values on, which makes estimating any property price harder.